Ebola disease in DRC and Uganda

 Get medical advice if you become ill within 21 days of returning home.
 Call NHS 111 or contact your GP by phone.
 Although it is very unlikely you have EBOD, you should mention your dates and itinerary of travel and any potential exposure to the virus.

-Other infectious diseases like malaria are present in the DRC and Uganda.
+Other infectious diseases, like malaria, are present in the DRC and Uganda.
 You should be aware of the signs and symptoms of malaria and should seek immediate medical attention if these occur either while you are abroad or up to a year after you return to the UK.

 Advice for humanitarian and other workers